Gulf Forum Seminar Options

 Attendees are able to choose four different seminars during the forum.
 See below for more information on each seminar topic.

-Whole person family medicine - Hannes Steinberg
+Whole Person Family Medicine - Hannes Steinberg

 Dr Hannes Steinberg was born and grew up in Johannesburg and studied medicine there.
 As a young medical doctor, he worked at a rural Hospital in Limpopo province, South Africa, before being responsible for the training of Family Physicians for southern Africa at the department of Family Medicine at UFS in Bloemfontein.